AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-19640-magento-patch-advanced-reporting-shows-no-data.md

 Adobe Commerce (all deployment methods) 2.3.1 - 2.4.2

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+ >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</sins>:

 1. In the Admin, go to **Reports** > **Business Intelligence** and select **Advanced Reporting**.
 1. View the **Advanced Reporting** page.

-<u>Expected results</u>:
+<ins>Expected results</ins>:

 The Advanced Reporting report contains information, as expected.

-<u>Actual results</u>:
+<ins>Actual results</ins>:

 The Advanced Reporting report shows no data.